MichaelSalata/compare-my-biometrics/development-log.md

 	- have fitbit_tokens_example.json?

 - [x] remove demo from bucket and dataset ✅ 2025-03-20
-- [ ] remove extra dependencies for running the airflow container
+- [x] remove extra dependencies for running the airflow container ✅ 2025-03-20
 ### STRETCH STRETCH - orchestrate dbt core
 request_biometrics  |  `upload_to_datalake >> data_warehouse_transfer >> dbt_transformations`

 - [ ] see how other people orchestrate dbt
 	- how do they handle dbt files being in other directories?
 		- mount???????
-- [ ] add bash operator import
+- [x] add bash operator import ✅ 2025-03-20
 from airflow.operators.bash import BashOperator
 #### [steam-data-engineering](https://github.com/VicenteYago/steam-data-engineering/tree/main)
 - steam-data=engineering